vistadataproject/documents/README.md

 ### An Evolution in Interfacing
 The first set of interfaces to migrate are those of the clinical domain.
 These are based on the interfaces to the clinical graphical thick client (__CPRS__), and are comprised of over one thousand remote procedure calls (__RPCs__).
 Each of these CPRS RPCs will be incrementally audited, emulated, isolated, and secured by the __RPC Locker__, with all semantics reflected in the Master VistA Data Model (__MVDM__).
 The RPC Locker audits and prevents any code injection, and directs all database access correctly through the Fileman API (database management system).

 Within the MVDM is a configurable set of patient-centric security policies.
-This is based on the logical isolation of patient data from all other kinds of data.
-Categories of data isolated include patient, institutional, knowledge, and systems/configuration __(PIKS)__ logical components.
-This logical management of data is the foundation for enterprise Master Data Management __(MDM)__, enterprise systems/configuration management, and enterprise Knowledgebase management.
+This is based on the logical separation of patient data from all other kinds of data.
+The four kinds of data segregated are Patient, Institutional, Knowledge, and Systems/configuration, or __(PIKS)__ logical components.
+In addition to supporting patient-centric security, this logical separation of data provides the foundation for enterprise Master Data Management __(MDM)__, enterprise systems/configuration management, and enterprise Knowledge management.

 <br>